ipfs/specs/src/data-formats/cid.md

 > **Q. Why does CID exist?**

-We were using base58btc encoded multihashes in IPFS, and then we needed to switch formats to IPLD.
-We struggled with lots of problems of addressing data with different formats until we created CIDs.
+IPFS originally used base58btc-encoded multihashes, but the need to support multiple data formats via IPLD revealed limitations of bare multihashes as identifiers.
+CIDs were created to provide a self-describing, versioned, typed content address.
-You can read the history of this format here: https://github.com/ipfs/specs/issues/130
+The history of this format is documented at: https://github.com/ipfs/specs/issues/130

 > **Q. Is the use of multicodec similar to file extensions?**

-Yes, kind of! like a file extension, the multicodec identifier establishes the format of the data.
+Yes.
+Like a file extension, the multicodec in a CID tells consumers how to interpret the bytes.
-Unlike file extensions, these are in the middle of the identifier and not meant to be changed by users.
-There is also a short table of supported formats.
+And just like file extensions, most users will never change it, but it is technically possible to swap the codec to change how the same bytes behind a CID are parsed.

 > **Q. What formats (multicodec codes) does CID support?**

-We are figuring this out at this time.
-It will likely be a subset of [multicodecs](https://github.com/multiformats/multicodec/blob/master/table.csv) for secure distributed systems.
-So far, we want to address IPFS's UnixFS and raw blocks ([`dag-pb`](https://ipld.io/specs/codecs/dag-pb/spec/), [`raw`](https://www.iana.org/assignments/media-types/application/vnd.ipld.raw)), IPNS's [`libp2p-key`](https://github.com/libp2p/specs/blob/master/RFC/0001-text-peerid-cid.md), and IPLD's [`dag-json`](https://ipld.io/specs/codecs/dag-json/spec/)/[`dag-cbor`](https://ipld.io/specs/codecs/dag-cbor/spec/) formats.
+CID can reference content of any type registered in the [multicodec table](https://github.com/multiformats/multicodec/blob/master/table.csv).
+In practice, IPFS primarily uses [`dag-pb`](https://web.archive.org/web/20260305020653/https://ipld.io/specs/codecs/dag-pb/spec/) (`0x70`), [`raw`](https://www.iana.org/assignments/media-types/application/vnd.ipld.raw) (`0x55`), [`dag-cbor`](https://web.archive.org/web/20260305020653/https://ipld.io/specs/codecs/dag-cbor/spec/) (`0x71`), [`dag-json`](https://web.archive.org/web/20260305020653/https://ipld.io/specs/codecs/dag-json/spec/) (`0x0129`), and [`libp2p-key`](https://github.com/libp2p/specs/blob/4e2c796bc77a2639136b277224468b7c48b9fff1/RFC/0001-text-peerid-cid.md) (`0x72`).

 > **Q. What is the process for updating CID specification (e.g., adding a new version)?**